 - After it cools, the water is ready to use.
 To improve the taste, you may add a pinch of salt to each quart of boiled water, or pour the water back and forth from one clean container to another several times.

-If it is not possible to boil the water, strain it as in listed in Step 1 above, then disinfect it with bleach or iodine, whichever is available:
+If it is not possible to boil the water, strain it as in listed above, then disinfect it with bleach or iodine, whichever is available:

 - Add bleach to the water and stir or shake the container thoroughly.